byrzhm/build-a-riscv-chip-from-scratch/tutorial/single-cycle/implementation.md

 {% hint style="info" %}

-Only the low bits of PC are useful, because the intruction memory is limited.
+* Only the low bits of PC are useful, because the instruction memory is limited.
-The low two bits of PC are always zero, how to utilize it?
+* The low two bits of PC are always zero, how to utilize it?

 {% endhint %}